Listwas/book_lib_CLI/README.md

-a personal terminal application to keep track of the books that I've read or that I want to read
+a personal terminal/web application to keep track of the books that I've read or that I want to read